 Debbie Williams-Gilford, Child Nutrition Director

 Civil Rights Training (All Employees) - It is a requirement of TDA (Texas Department of Agriculture) that all who may come in contact with students during breakfast, lunch and/or afterschool snack Federal Program complete civil rights online training.
-Please click one of the links below (English Language/Spanish Language) and submit a copy of certificate to the District's Child Nutrition Department.
+Please choose Civil Rights Training - English or Civil Rights Training - Spanish and submit a copy of certificate to the District's Child Nutrition Department.

 NON DISCRIMINATION STATEMENT